Wach-E/tblx-SRE-Challenge-Emmanuel-Wachukwu/Task 2 - Documentation/1-Setup_Environment.md

-# Task 2
+# Task 2 - Setup Environment

-## Tool Setup:
-For the purpose of this task, I selected the following tools/platforms:
+For the purpose of this task, the following tools were additionally selected:
-- Infrastructure as Code Tool, Terraform:Terraform is a powerful and dynamic tool used for declarative infrastructure provisioning on public cloud providers.
-The simplicity of Hashicorp Configuration Language (HCL) makes scripting seamless.
-- Cloud, Amazon Web Services (AWs): AWS is a roust for its services and variety of integration.
-Outside its benchmark, it stands relatively as a viewpoint to other cloud providers like Azure and GCP.
-- Container technology: AWS Elastic Kubernetes Service (EKS) will be set up with Terraform.
 - Helm: Helm is the `npm` for kubernetes and will be used to deploy microservices to the Kubernetes cluster.
-- Docker: This will be used as the container runtime and for other for ad-hoc processes.
+- Kubectl: Kubernetes client (cli) tool used to administer changes to the Kubernetes cluster.
+- AWS cli: aws (client) for terminal cloud enginneering.
+- Terraform: IaC tool used for provisioning, modifyig and destroying cloud infrastructure.

-To setup out linux environment for EKS deployment, the following needs to be installed:
+To setup the linux environment for EKS deployment, the above needs to be installed:
-- AWSCLI,
-- Docker,
-- Kubectl,
-- Terraform,
-- Helm.

 1. Create a directory for setup files:
-`mkdir infrastructure/setup_environment`
+`mkdir -p infrastructure/setup_environment`
 2. Navigate to the setup_environment directory:
 `cd infrastructure/setup_environment`
 3. Create the setup script for awscli `nano awscli-setup.sh`